Ivan-Zayan/-/README.md

   ![loading](d021bf4d-69ce-49a8-88c3-c17882dab365.png)
 6. Click the recognize button and get the result.
 The burger menu button will have a green border around it.
   ![result](56f20b73-6ef4-47a2-96f6-1779307c87c8.png)
+  ---
+  > In order to forward the local port to the Internet, I used ngrok.